ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

        with container.api_client.override(mock.Mock()):
            main()  # <-- overridden dependency is injected automatically

-When you call ``main()`` function the ``Service`` dependency is assembled and injected automatically.
+When you call the ``main()`` function the ``Service`` dependency is assembled and injected automatically.

-When doing a testing you call the ``container.api_client.override()`` to replace the real API client with a mock.
-When you call ``main()`` the mock is injected.
+When you do testing, you call the ``container.api_client.override()`` method to replace the real API client with a mock.
+When you call ``main()``, the mock is injected.

 You can override any provider with another provider.

-It also helps you in configuring project for the different environments: replace an API client with a stub on the dev or stage.
+It also helps you in a re-configuring project for different environments: replace an API client with a stub on the dev or stage.

-Objects assembling is consolidated in the container.
+Objects assembling is consolidated in a container.
 Dependency injections are defined explicitly.
-This makes easier to understand and change how application works.
+This makes it easier to understand and change how an application works.

 Testing, Monkey-patching and dependency injection
 -------------------------------------------------

-The testability benefit is opposed to a monkey-patching.
+The testability benefit is opposed to monkey-patching.

-In Python you can monkey-patch anything, anytime.
-The problem with a monkey-patching is that it's too fragile.
-The reason is that when you monkey-patch you do something that wasn't intended to be done.
+In Python, you can monkey-patch anything, anytime.
+The problem with monkey-patching is that it's too fragile.
+The cause of it is that when you monkey-patch you do something that wasn't intended to be done.
 You monkey-patch the implementation details.
 When implementation changes the monkey-patching is broken.

-With a dependency injection you patch the interface, not an implementation.
+With dependency injection, you patch the interface, not an implementation.
 This is a way more stable approach.

-Also monkey-patching is a way too dirty to be used outside of the testing code for reconfiguring the project for the different environments.
+Also, monkey-patching is way too dirty to be used outside of the testing code for re-configuring the project for the different environments.

 Conclusion
 ----------

-Dependency injection brings you 3 advantages:
+Dependency injection provides you with three advantages:

 - **Flexibility**.
 The components are loosely coupled.
-You can easily extend or change a functionality of the system by combining the components different way.
+You can easily extend or change the functionality of a system by combining the components in a different way.
 You even can do it on the fly.
 - **Testability**.
-Testing is easy because you can easily inject mocks instead of real objects that use API or database, etc.
+Testing is easier because you can easily inject mocks instead of real objects that use API or database, etc.
 - **Clearness and maintainability**.
 Dependency injection helps you reveal the dependencies.
   Implicit becomes explicit.
 And "Explicit is better than implicit" (PEP 20 - The Zen of Python).
-  You have all the components and dependencies defined explicitly in the container.
-This provides an overview and control on the application structure.
-It is easy to understand and change it.
+  You have all the components and dependencies defined explicitly in a container.
+This provides an overview and control of the application structure.
+It is easier to understand and change it.

-Is it worth to use a dependency injection in Python?
+Is it worth applying dependency injection in Python?

 It depends on what you build.
 The advantages above are not too important if you use Python as a scripting language.
 The picture is different when you use Python to create an application.
-The larger the application the more significant is the benefit.
+The larger the application the more significant the benefits.

-Is it worth to use a framework for the dependency injection?
+Is it worth using a framework for applying dependency injection?

-The complexity of the dependency injection pattern implementation in Python is lower than in the other languages but it's still in place.
+The complexity of the dependency injection pattern implementation in Python is lower than in other languages but it's still in place.
 It doesn't mean you have to use a framework but using a framework is beneficial because the framework is:

 - Already implemented
 - Tested on all platforms and versions of Python
 - Documented
 - Supported
-- Known to the other engineers
+- Other engineers are familiar with it

-Few advices at last:
+An advice at last:

 - **Give it a try**.
 Dependency injection is counter-intuitive.
 Our nature is that when we need something the first thought that comes to our mind is to go and get it.
-Dependency injection is just like "Wait, I need to state a need instead of getting something right now".
+Dependency injection is just like "Wait, I need to state a need instead of getting something right away".
   It's like a little investment that will pay-off later.
 The advice is to just give it a try for two weeks.
 This time will be enough for getting your own impression.
 If you don't like it you won't lose too much.
 - **Common sense first**.
-Use a common sense when apply dependency injection.
+Use common sense when applying dependency injection.
 It is a good principle, but not a silver bullet.
-If you do it too much you will reveal too much of the implementation details.
+If you do it too much you will reveal too many of the implementation details.
 Experience comes with practice and time.

 What's next?